Carolyn Wheater, City Solicitor and Heather Carmichael,

 register.

-- Deadlines for invitation to tender would be adhered to and
+- Deadlines for invitation to tender would be adhered to

-submitted to Executive.
+being submitted to Executive.

 Resolved that: